railscamp/railscamp-germany-2013/_posts/2013-05-29-join-us-for-another-epic-railscamp-germany.markdown

 In light of the increased costs, and that we cannot afford too much uncertainty on no-shows, this year we will have entry fees for the first time ever.
-We'll have 3 types of tickets – students, normal, and supporters – with the normal one costing around 25 bucks.
+We'll have 3 types of tickets – students, normal, and supporters – with the normal one costing around 25 EUR.
 That's still a killer deal for a 2.5-day developer paradise, and that's mostly due to our awesome...

 Sponsors!
 We haven't compiled the various packages yet, but if you're running or